 Dive into essential mathematical concepts necessary for algorithmic and quantitative trading.
 After reading this blog, you will be able to use concepts such as central tendency, dispersion, deviation, probability etc. for algorithmic trading.
 Each essential mathematical concept and its use is explained in detail in the blog for thorough learning.

-Are you aware that traders have been using candlesticks for ages to determine price movements based on historical data?
+Are you aware that traders have been using candlestick patterns for ages to determine price movements based on historical data?
 Now you too can learn how to do that!
 This blog covers everything right from the very basics, explains various candlestick patterns, and teaches you how to read the candlestick chart.
-It explains the best trading patterns and candlestick trading signals as well.
+It explains the best trading candlestick patterns and signals as well.

 As of this moment, Python has overtaken all programming languages and now holds the top position on both the TIOBE index as well as the PYPL ranking.
 If you too wish to grasp the knowledge of using Python for Trading in the stock markets, this blog is for you.
 This guide covers everything from comparison with different programming languages, python installation, coding applications and much more.